mirsujat/react-modal/README.md

 When the modal is mounted, you'll notice the following:

 - Focus is trapped: only elements within the modal will receive focus as you tab through.
-This is done by utility function trapFocus();
 - The modal has the ARIA attributes it needs: a `role` of `dialog` (or `alertdialog`) and an `aria-label` or `aria-labelledby` attribute.
-- The main document's scroll is frozen (except on touchscreens).
-This is done by [no-scroll](https://github.com/davidtheclark/no-scroll).
+- The main document's scroll is frozen.
-- Your content is set atop a fixed-position underlay.
-You can control the appearance and behavior of this underlay in various ways (see below).
+- Your content is set atop a fixed-position Backdrop.
+You can control the appearance and behavior of this backdrop in various ways (see below).
-- Your content is horizontally centered.
-You can also vertically center it, if you wish.
 - The modal is appended to `document.body`, not inserted directly into the HTML source order, as you might assume; but it should still update correctly.
 (This makes positioning easier (no weird nested z-index troubles).)

+## static dafaultProps

+    backdropProps: {},
+    backdropColor: 'rgba(0,0,0,0.5)',
+    backdropClickExits: true,
+    dialogId: 'modal-dialog',
+    escapeExits: true,
+    includeDefaultStyles: true,
+    focusTrapPaused: false,

 ## Props